guustavov/mr-heckles/README.md

 Challenge proposed by Trustvox staff to evaluate backend skills.
 The problem definition and instructions can be found [here](#problem).

+*NOTE: This project was originally developed in [this](https://gitlab.com/guustavov/mr-heckles) GitLab repository.
+If you're interested in more details about CI/CD setup or the development flow itself (issues, merge requests, tasks descriptions, etc) it's strongly recommended to check the project at [gitlab.com/guustavov/mr-heckles](https://gitlab.com/guustavov/mr-heckles).*

 ## Setup ##

 This project has some pipeline instructions configured to run on Gitlab CI/CD.
 One of those instructions deploys to Gigalixir, which makes the API available at https://mr-heckles.gigalixirapp.com/api/v1/ when a merge request is accepted for branch `master`.
+Once it's a free trial environment, it may be **expired and unavailable** in the future.

 In order to easily try some features, there is also available a dump of a Postman collection with some HTTP request suggestions.
 This `.json` file can be found in the root of this repository.